 - Through a matching grant from Community First Foundation, ASGD raised over $30,000 to add to the endowment

-- Audubon Naturalist training includes experts from a variety of partner organizations
+- First Audubon Naturalist training begins, including expert instructors from a variety of partner organizations

 - Fifth Audubon Master Birder program begins

 - ASGD pilots a new Healthy Waters Healthy Birds program with fifth graders at East Elementary and fourth graders at Roxborough Intermediate in Littleton